roundyyy/Jelly-Mesh-System/README.md

 The JellyMesh System is a Unity component that adds jelly-like physics to any mesh.
 Using Unity's Job System and Burst compiler for high performance, it can handle complex meshes efficiently even in demanding scenes.

+## Please note that SkinnedMeshRenderer support is experimental (not implemented well tbh)

 ## Features